mona-ragab/city-weather/README.md

 ## Note

-I used rails framework and postgresql database
+I used rails framework and postgresql database.

 ### Date

-December 5, 2020
+December 5, 2020.

 ### Location of deployed application